shustariov-andrey/requangular-boilerplate/README.md

 `grunt`

-Compiled code availabe at `/out` folder
+To build code, run: `grunt build`.
+Compiled code will be availabe at `/out` folder